 What we need

-- Raspberry PI (including proper power supply or using a smartphone micro usb charger with at least 3A)
+- Raspberry PI computer board (including proper power supply or using a smartphone micro usb charger with at least 3A)

-I strongly suggest to evaluate buying a case with cooling system with fans (for example give a try searching Raspberry PI Case with cooling on Amazon).
+I strongly suggest evaluating buying a case with a cooling system with fans (for example give a try searching Raspberry PI Case with cooling on Amazon).

 I will configure my raspberry by ssh connection from my PC with Putty.

-I will also use as mining software “cpuminer-multi”.
-This is a multi-threaded CPU miner, fork of pooler’s cpuminer and supports a wide number of algorithms.
+I will also use as mining software “cpuminer-arm” from afritzler.
+This is a multi-threaded CPU miner, a fork of pooler’s cpuminer and supports a wide number of algorithms.
 All is simplified using Docker: our CPU miner will run inside a container so that – once installed Docker – enabling it will require a single line command.

 watch cat /sys/class/thermal/thermal_zone0/temp